-These crystal awards honor groups who are doing something special – adding a “grace note” – to help create a climate for great music in this area.
+The crystal award honors groups who are doing something special – adding a “grace note” – to help create a climate for great music in this area.

 Each year we accept nominations for our Grace Note awards, created in 2009 to recognize groups making a special contribution to the musical scene in north Texas.
-And December 9 we celebrated a decade of amazing growth of the arts here with a special pre-concert reception honoring the 44 past and five 2019 Grace Note Awards honorees.
+And Sunday, February 9, we celebrated their efforts – supporting amazing growth in the arts here – with a special pre-concert reception honoring the 49 past and five 2020 Grace Note Awards honorees!

 Communities Foundation of Texas (founded in 1953 as the Community Chest Fund) Susan Swan Smith, chief Giving Day officer, accepting